woodser/monero-ts/README.md

 ## Introduction

-Monero wallet and daemon API in modern JavaScript.
+Monero wallet and daemon JavaScript API.

-Provides JavaScript APIs for:
+Modern JavaScript APIs for:

 - A wallet that scans the blockchain locally and does not share the view key (requires a node running monero-daemon-rpc)
 - A wallet that shares the view key with a MyMonero-compatible server to remotely scan the blockchain (**future consideration)